 So the big advantage of recording at these low levels is that we can provide recordings that breathe and are full of life.
 They provide the Full Dynamic Range experience, and sound much closer to being at the live event.
 There are a few tradeoffs we have to accept when we create CDs with high dynamic range and with an overall lower volume level:

 However, Lucid's main goal is to make great sounding recordings for foreground listening under good conditions, so we think the tradeoffs are worth it.
-Since we have high dynamic range and relatively low average volume as compared to many CDs, if you also listen to rock and pop or other CDs with that have received significant upwards compression, you may find that you need to turn up the volume when listening to our CDs to get it to sound right.
+Since we have high dynamic range and relatively low average volume as compared to many CDs, if you also listen to rock and pop or other CDs with that have received significant upwards compression, you may find that our CDs sound quiet by comparison.
+You may find you need to turn up the volume when listening to our CDs to get it to sound loud enough.
+But that's OK.

 So all of the above is essentially an explanation of why we have the following advice on some of our CDs: